 Abstract

-Background: Colorectal cancer (CRC) continues to be a worldwide health problem with previous research suggesting that a link may exist between the fecal bacterial microbiome and CRC.
-The overall objective of our study was to test the hypothesis that changes in the bacterial microbiome occur after lesion (i.e. adenoma and carcinoma) removal.
-Specifically, we wanted to identify components within the community that were different before and after removal of said lesion.
+Background: Colorectal cancer (CRC) is a worldwide health problem and research suggests a correlation between the fecal bacterial microbiome and CRC.
+This study tested the hypothesis that after treatment for adenoma or carcinoma changes in the bacterial community occur.
+Specifically, we tried to identify components within the community that were different before and after removal of lesion (adenoma or carcinoma).

-Results: The bacterial microbiome changed more in response to lesion removal in carcinoma cases compared to adenoma cases (P-value < 0.05).
-There was no difference for either the adenoma or carcinoma group in the relative abundance of any OTU between pre and post lesion removal (P-value > 0.05).
-A model built to classify lesion had an AUC range of 0.692 - 0.761 and follow up samples had a decrease in the positive probability of lesion (P-value > 0.05) suggesting a movement towards a more normal bacterial community.
-A second model built to classify initial samples had an AUC range of 0.657 - 0.796 and had a decrease in positive probability for the follow up samples to be an initial sample (P-value < 0.05).
+Results: There was a larger change in the bacterial community in response to lesion removal for carcinoma versus adenoma cases (P-value < 0.05).
+Yet no difference was found in the relative abundance of any OTU before and after treatment for adenoma or carcinoma groups (P-value > 0.05).
+A lesion model had an AUC range of 0.692 - 0.761 and follow up samples decreased in positive probability of lesion versus initial samples (P-value > 0.05); suggesting movement towards a normal bacterial community.
+An initial sample model had an AUC range of 0.657 - 0.796 and had a decrease positive probability for follow up samples to be an initial sample (P-value < 0.05).
 The lesion model used a total of 54 variables while the initial sample model used a total of 70 variables.
 A total of 32 OTUs were common to both models with the majority of these classifying to commensal bacteria (e.g. Lachnospiraceae, Ruminococcaceae, Bacteroides, and Ruminococcus).

-Conclusions: Our data supports the hypothesis that there are changes in the bacterial microbiome following colorectal lesion removal.
+Conclusions: Our data supports the hypothesis that the bacterial community changes after treatment.
 Individuals with carcinoma have more drastic differences to the overall community then those with adenoma.
-Changes to commensal bacteria were some of the most important variables for model classification, suggesting that these bacteria may be central to initial polyp formation and transition to carcinoma.
+Commensal bacteria were crucial for accurate model classification, suggesting that these bacteria may be important to initial polyp formation and transition to carcinoma.

 Keywords

-bacterial microbiome; colorectal cancer; polyps; FIT; post surgery; risk factors
+bacterial microbiome; colorectal cancer; polyps; FIT; post-surgery; risk factors

 Background

-Colorectal cancer (CRC) continues to be a leading cause of cancer related deaths and is currently the third most common cause of cancer deaths [1,2].
-Over the last few years the rate of disease mortality has seen a significant decrease, thanks mainly to improvements in screening [1].
+Colorectal cancer (CRC) is currently the third most common cause of cancer deaths [1,2].
+The rate of disease mortality has seen a significant decrease, thanks mainly to improvements in screening [1].
 However, despite this improvement there are still approximately 50,000 deaths from the disease per year [2].

-Over the last few years studies have shown how the bacterial microbiome [3] or specific members within it [4] could be directly involved with the pathogenesis of CRC.
-There has also been research into how the bacterial microbiome could be altered directly on tumor tissue itself [5].
-These studies have helped to provide a tantalizing link between the bacterial microbiome and CRC.
-Building off of these findings, there has been promising work on the bacterial microbiome and its ability to complement existing screening methods such as Fecal Immunoglobulin Test (FIT) or act alone as a screening tool [6,7].
-Although these studies suggest that the bacterial microbiome might change after treatment there remains limited information on the bacterial microbiome response to lesion (adenoma and carcinoma) removal.
+Recent studies in humans have shown that both the bacterial community and specific members within it correlate with CRC pathogenesis [3, 4].
+Further, Dejea, et al. observed that bacterial communities are altered between normal and tumor tissue [5].
+Mouse models of CRC have further demonstrated the importance of the microbiome, both on a community [Zackular 2013] and species level [Arthur, 2012], for tumorgenesis.
+Collectively, these studies provide a tantalizing link between our gut bacteria and CRC and suggest that biomarkers using our microbes could be developed.
+Indeed, building models using 16S rRNA gene sequencing along with clinical tests such as Fecal Immunoglobulin Test (FIT) result in good predications of CRC [6,7].
+Although these studies show how our gut bacteria can impact CRC progression via a changed community or invasion by more inflammatory bacteria [Flynn, 2016].
+They provide very little information as to whether these changed communities rebound after successful treatment of lesion (adenoma or carcinoma).